GNNs for Molecules: Drug Discovery and Material Design

 GNN-based screening:

-- Train GNN on known active/inactive pairs for target protein
+- Train a GNN on known actives and inactives for the target protein

-- Run inference on virtual library (billions of molecules)
+- Run inference over a large virtual library

-- Select top-k predicted actives for experimental validation
+- Select the top-\(k\) predicted actives for experimental validation

 Protein-Ligand Interaction